Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Hosting/index.md

 title: Hosting Custom Applications
 ---

-!!! tip "Profinity V2 IS NOW IN EARLY ADOPTER RELEASE"
+!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in Early Adopter Release.
-To support this release we are making the product available to our Early Adopter Community.
+    Profinity V2 is available now in General Release.
 If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # Hosting Custom Applications in Profinity